 How does “Pre-buy” work?

-How does “Level or budget billing” work?
+How does “Budget billing” work?

-For our level billing customers, we evenly distribute the year’s propane costs over the year to lessen the burden on a monthly basis.
+For our budget billing customers, we evenly distribute the year’s propane costs over the year to lessen the burden on a monthly basis.
 Give us a call or come in and we can get you set up!